rajyadav63/Krea8ix/README.md

-# 🚀 Nexora – Digital Innovation Agency
+# 🚀 Krea8ix – Digital Innovation Agency

-Welcome to **Nexora** – a creative tech agency dedicated to building stunning websites, mobile apps, intuitive UI/UX, and compelling video content.
+Welcome to **Krea8ix** – a creative tech agency dedicated to building stunning websites, mobile apps, intuitive UI/UX, and compelling video content.
 We help businesses and creators bring their ideas to life with cutting-edge technology and design.

 ---